Has your ELK stack fallen over one too many times? We can help - click here to see how >>

 Managed cloud data platforms may be easier to deploy, but they are still difficult to manage -- and they come with steep fees.

+Collecting data is only the first step.
 Even for skilled engineers, data lakes are hard to manage.
-Ensuring that your host infrastructure has the capacity for the data lake to keep growing, dealing with redundant data, securing all of the data and so on are all complex tasks, whether you’re using a vanilla open source cloud data platform or a managed service.
+Ensuring that your host infrastructure has the capacity for the data lake to keep growing, dealing with redundant data, securing all of the data and so on are all complex tasks, whether you’re using a vanilla open-source cloud data platform or a managed service.

 3. Long Time-to-Value